freedomofpress/securedrop/docs/servers.rst

 Test Connectivity
 -----------------

+Now that the firewall is set up, you can plug the *Application Server* and the *Monitor Server* into the firewall.
+If you are using a setup where there is a switch on the LAN port, plug the *Application Server* into the switch and plug the *Monitor Server* into the OPT1 port.

-Now that both the network firewall and the servers are connected and configured, you should make sure you can connect from the Admin Workstation to both of the servers before continuing with the installation.
+You should make sure you can connect from the Admin Workstation to both of the servers before continuing with the installation.